 If you'd like to see an exclusive video of KOR members inflating bladders in 2013, click here.

-To see the Mask's photos and video of KOR's previous parades, click here.
+To see the Mask's photos and video of previous KOR parades, click here.

-The theme was Space Invaders, but not the video game kind.
-The parade included 14 floats designed by Mark Calametti and built by Steve Mussell's Mirth Co.
+The theme will be A Brew Ha-Ha.
+Expect 14 floats - most of them beer-related - designed by Mark Calametti and built by Steve Mussell's Mirth Co.

 To see Mobile Mask's HD video of the 2017 parade, click here.

 The Mask's exclusive slideshow of the 2017 parade is below:

 Content copyright 2012-2017, Thrown Ventures, LLC.
 All rights reserved.